Luke 22

 Luke 22 is the twenty-second chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It commences in the days just before the Passover or Feast of Unleavened Bread, and records the plot to kill Jesus Christ; the institution of the Lord's Supper; the arrest of Jesus; and his trial before the Sanhedrin.

-The book containing this chapter is anonymous, but early Christian tradition generally considers that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Early Christian tradition generally considers that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.
 This chapter initiates this gospel's passion narrative, which continues into chapter 23: while the apocalyptic discourse in Luke 21 "bases all its thought upon the reality of the Kingdom", it also "leads directly into the passion narrative, [which] shows how it was established".